Epistemic democracy: Alternatives

+Epistocracy

-Epistocracy: Epistocracy refers to a political system based on ‘rule by the knowers’ rather than ‘rule by the people’.
-While the term was coined by David Estlund, its most prominent advocate has been Jason Brennan who suggests a range of alternative models of epistocracy.
-These include proposals for excluding the least knowledgeable voters from the electoral franchise, granting more informed voter more votes than other citizens, or the establishment of an epistocratic veto where a body of knowledge member would be able to veto any legislation coming from a democratically elected parliament.
-Brennan’s argument for epistocracy draws heavily on political science studies which are reported to show the political ignorance of many citizens.
+Epistocracy refers to a political system based on "rule by the knowers" rather than "rule by the people."
+While the term was coined by David Estlund, its most prominent advocate has been Jason Brennan, who suggests a range of alternative models of epistocracy.
+These include proposals for excluding the least knowledgeable voters from the electoral franchise, granting more informed voter more votes than other citizens, or the establishment of an epistocratic veto where a body of knowledgeable members would be able to veto any legislation coming from a democratically elected parliament.
+Brennan's argument for epistocracy draws heavily on political science studies which are reported to show the political ignorance of many citizens.
 Based on such work, he argues that uninformed voters subject other members of society to an undue level of risk and therefore violate their supposed right to a competent government.

+Although it cannot be assumed a priori that the Condorcet jury theorem or the miracle of aggregation will hold true, it has been proposed that by adding epistemic weights to the decision-making process, these theorems can indeed be upheld.
+By implementing a weighted majority rule based on stochastic weights correlated with epistemic rationality and guaranteeing a minimal weight equal to one for every voter, a more competent information aggregation mechanism can be achieved.
+This approach of incorporating epistemic weights while ensuring all votes count, albeit not in the same proportion, addresses potential concerns about disrespect or exclusion in the democratic process.
+By guaranteeing a minimal weight for every voter, the semiotic objections based on the expressive value of democracy are mitigated.
+In essence, this method strikes a balance between promoting competent decision-making and preserving the inclusive nature of the democratic process.

 Epistocrats have been subject to a range of critiques, however.
 They have been argued to offer an incomplete and overly pessimistic reading of the empirical literature on voter competence, to rely too heavily on rational choice theory, to not give significant attention to potential democratic reforms, and to underestimate the dangers involved in political exclusion and the empowerment of a knowledgeable minority.